mullvad/mullvadvpn-app/android/README.md

 ### How to update translations

 See [/gui/locales/README.md][gui-locales-readme] for how to easily update translations.
+It also includes documentation for which phrases and terms shouldn't be translated (Do Not Translate).

 ### Detailed structure and script documentation